 Let us consider the dynamics of RREAs with relativistic feedback and external source of seed particles.
-We aim to calculate the dependence of the particle flux on time for the cell of length L with the flux of seed electrons $I_{SE}$.
-The feedback coefficient $\gamma$ is the number of RREAs produced by one avalanche.
-The increase in the number of avalanches in case of zero flux of seed particles is provided only by feedback:
+We aim to calculate the dependence of the particle flux on time for the cell of length L with the flux of external seed electrons $I_{SE}$.
+The feedback coefficient $\gamma$ is the average number of RREAs produced by one avalanche.
+The increase in the number of avalanches in case of zero flux of seed particles is provided only by feedback \cite{Dwyer_2003_fundamental_limit}:

 where $N_{RREA}(0)$ is the number of runaway electron avalanches in the cell at the initial moment. $\frac{2L}{c}$ is the duration of one feedback cycle, equal to twice the time of photon propagation through the cell.
 The factor $(\gamma - 1)$ means that $(\gamma - 1)$ new RREAs are born in one cycle of feedback.
 If $\gamma = 1$, then the avalanches are self-sustaining: $N_{RREA} = const$.
-The solution to \ref{appendix_A_dif} is:
+The solution to the equation \ref{appendix_A_dif} is:

 For $\gamma = 1$ all RREAs developed in the cell remain there.
-Consequently, in case of the flux of seed electrons $I_{SE}$, the accumulation of avalanches occurs as follows:
+Consequently, in the case of the flux of seed electrons $I_{SE}$, the accumulation of avalanches occurs as follows: